-- 5.14.1The citywide development contribution for reserves is used to fund the land purchase and development of active reserves (sports fields) and sub-regional parks. - 5.14.2Local reserve contributions are used to fund the purchase and development of neighbourhood reserves within the following urban growth areas: - (a) West Bethlehem, - (b) Pyes Pa West (the land outside The Lakes development), - (c) The Papamoa urban growth area in relation to resource consents granted in circumstances where applications were made between 1 July 2004 and 30 June 2009. - 5.14.3Citywide development contributions for community infrastructure are used to fund the development of: - (a) Baywave TECT Aquatic and Leisure Centre, and - (b) Trustpower Arena at Baypark.
+- 5.14.1 The citywide development contribution for reserves is used to fund the land purchase and development of active reserves (sports fields) and sub-regional parks. - 5.14.2 Local reserve contributions are used to fund the purchase and development of neighbourhood reserves within the following urban growth areas: - West Bethlehem, (a) - (b) Pyes Pa West (the land outside The Lakes development), - (c) The Papamoa urban growth area in relation to resource consents granted in circumstances where applications were made between 1 July 2004 and 30 June 2009. - 5.14.3 Citywide development contributions for community infrastructure are used to fund the development of: - Baywave TECT Aquatic and Leisure Centre, and (a) - Trustpower Arena at Baypark. (b)